-Why You do Not Need New Vehicles for the Latest Collision Avoidance Technology
+Why You Don't Need New Vehicles for the Latest Collision Avoidance Technology

 Fleet Managers are torn in different directions – you’ve got to keep your drivers safe and your fleet running at peak efficiency, while at the same time balancing a tight budget.
 At Mobileye we understand a prime example of this balancing act is the decision of whether to plan out for the installation of advanced driver assistance systems (ADAS) or collision avoidance systems in your current fleet vehicles.